mfiscus/urfd-docker/README.md

 # Change to your country
 COUNTRY="United States"

-# Decribe your reflector. used in various place on dashboard and YSF registry
+# Decribe your reflector. used in various places on dashboard *and* YSF registry
 DESCRIPTION="My urfd-docker reflector"

 # MODULES: ABCDEFGHIJKLMNOPQRSTUVWXYZ